SpiderLabs/Responder/README.md

 -F Off, --ForceWpadAuth=Off          Set this to On or Off to force NTLM/Basic authentication on
                                      wpad.dat file retrieval.
 This might cause a login prompt in some specific cases.
 Default value is Off

+-A, --analyze                        Analyze mode.
+This option allows you to see NBT-NS,BROWSER,
+                                     LLMNR requests from which workstation to which workstation without poisoning any requests.
+Also, you can map domains, MSSQL servers, workstations passively.

 -v                                   More verbose